 When it comes to determining whether an influencer is a good fit to represent your company, there are a few ways to find the person who’s right for your brand.

 First, scope out their audience.
 The goal is to reach a more targeted demographic.
 But if you are an organic baby clothing company working with an influencer whose audience consists of teens and millennials, you’re missing the mark.
 That is why it’s key to develop your user personas, then go out and hunt down an influencer that speaks to that audience, so you can tap into a wealth of customers that will actually be interested in what you have to offer.

-There are also a bevy of tools and providers whose sole mission is to help brands navigate the influencer marketing sphere.
+There are also a number of tools and providers whose sole mission is to help brands navigate the influencer marketing sphere.
 Klout, for instance, is a website that grades people’s social reach on a scale from 1 to 100.
 GroupHigh is another platform that gives brands the software to identify influential blogs, automate research and measure engagement.

 Of course, if you have the capacity, there are also a number of influencer marketing agencies that offer a comprehensive zero-to-one experience.
 That is, the agency will assess your brand, then will identify and utilize the best influencers for your campaign.
 They can also guide the influencers to create content about your product or service, and, ideally, go beyond impressions and clicks and help you make the connection between the campaign and your long-term business objectives.

 Whether you locate and negotiate with influencers or mega partners yourself, or work with an agency, you can trust that using influencer marketing will help your brand reach its goals.